Ajhar17103/Ajhar17103/README.md

 - Architecting and developing **scalable microservices** with Spring Boot
 - Implementing secure authentication & authorization (JWT, OAuth2, Spring Authorization Server)
-- Optimizing database performance and data integrity with MySQL and Oracle
+- Optimising database performance and data integrity with MySQL and Oracle
 - Automating deployments and containerization using Docker and Docker Compose
 - Applying Clean Architecture and Domain-Driven Design principles